On the Unification of Deterministic and Stochastic Electromagnetic Information Theory via Symplectic Geometry: Information Carried by Stochastic Fields

-Now, with reference to the same model shown in Fig. \ref{fig:schema2esitbohrv1}, let us consider a statistical ensemble of current distributions $\{ j^{(r)}(\mathbf{r}', t) \}$, where each realization $j^{(r)}$ represents a Cartesian component of the current density vector at a point specified by a position vector $\mathbf{r}' \in D$ at time $t$.
-This ensemble is modeled as a stationary stochastic process, at least in the wide sense.
+Now, with reference to the same source and receiver domain geometry considered in the previous section, let us consider a statistical ensemble of current distributions $\{j^{(r)}(\mathbf{r}',t)\}$ modeled as wide-sense stationary (WSS) stochastic processes.
+The complex analytic representations of field and current at angular frequency $\bar\omega$ are $E(\mathbf{r})$ and $J(\mathbf{r}')$ respectively~\cite{mandel1995optical}.
+The cross-spectral density (CSD) is (Fig.~\ref{fig:schema2esitbohrv2}):

-Analogously, we consider a statistical ensemble of radiated fields $\{ e^{(r)}(\mathbf{r}, t) \}$, stationary, at least in the wide sense, whose single realization is a Cartesian component of the electric field vector at a point specified by a position vector $\mathbf{r} \in S_{obs}$ at time $t$.

-In the following, we will use some notation simplifications.
-For quantities involving the field, we do not use a subscript, while for quantities involving the current $J$, we will use the $J$ subscript.

-The cross correlation function (called also \emph{mutual coherence}) of the field current density in the source point $\br'_1$ and $\br'_2$ and the cross correlation function of the field in the observation points $\mathbf{r}_1$ and $\mathbf{r}_2$ and $\tau$ time delay interval, are \cite{mandel1995optical}(Sect.
-4.2):

-where $\hat{E}$ is the complex analytic representation of $e^r(t, \br)$ whose imaginary part is related to the original waveform by Hilbert transformation, $\mathbb{E}\{ \hat{E} \}$ denotes the ensemble average of $\hat{E}$, and $\hat{E}^* $ is the complex conjugate of \( \hat{E} \) \cite{mandel1995optical}(Sect.
-3).
-A similar symbology is used for $\hat{J}$.

-The discussion on the stochastic meaning of the field is analogous to that of the currents.
-For this reason, we'll focus our discussion mainly on the field.

-In $\hat{E}(\br, t)$ each member is a possible realization of the electric field at every point in space and at every instant in time.
-This ensemble accounts for all the temporal fluctuations and spatial variations of the field.